mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 }
 ```

 Under the CSS specification, @import rules should precede all style rules in the style sheet.
 Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first - regardless of their position in the style definition class.
+Mimcss will ignore any @import rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.